timothyshull/programming_notes/c++/the_c++_programming_lang_advice.md

 9. Prefer const reference arguments to plain reference arguments
 10. Use rvalue references (only) for forwarding and move semantics
 11. Keep pointers that represent ownership inside handle classes
-12. Avoid void∗ except in low-level code
+12. Avoid void* except in low-level code
 13. Use const pointers and const references to express immutability in interfaces
 14. Prefer references to pointers as arguments, except where "no object" is a reasonable option